-If a private entity is interested in a project, then it may submit a bid by following the instructions on the public notice and the tender document.
+If a private entity is interested in a project, then it may submit a bid by following the instructions in the public notice and the tender document.

 iii Evaluation and grant

-According to the Regulations Governing the Organisation of the Selection Committee and the Evaluation for Private Participation in Infrastructure Projects, the authority in charge has to organise a selection committee for private participation in infrastructure projects (the Selection Committee) for each project.
-The Selection Committee has to be established before a public notice inviting private participation is posted, and should be dissolved upon completion of the review process and when there are no outstanding issues.
+According to the Regulations Governing the Organisation of the Selection Committee and the Evaluation for Private Participation in Infrastructure Projects, the authority in charge has to organise a selection committee for private participation in infrastructure projects for each project.
+The selection committee has to be established before a public notice inviting private participation is posted, and should be dissolved upon completion of the review process and when there are no outstanding issues.

-The duties of the Selection Committee include prescribing or approving evaluation criteria and ways of selection, conducting comprehensive evaluation of the applications, helping the authority in charge to interpret matters related to the evaluation items, evaluation criteria and the selection outcome.
-When prescribing or approving the evaluation items and evaluation criteria, the Selection Committee has to first consider the purpose of the infrastructure project and public interest.
+The duties of the selection committee include prescribing or approving the evaluation criteria and ways of selection, conducting a comprehensive evaluation of the applications, and helping the authority in charge to interpret matters related to the evaluation items, evaluation criteria and the selection outcome.
+When prescribing or approving the evaluation items and evaluation criteria, the selection committee has to first consider the purpose of the infrastructure project and the public interest.
 Evaluation criteria should include the financial plan and appropriate allocation standards; innovation and creativity may be included in the evaluation criteria or sub-criteria, subject to the type of the project.
 The financial plan has to cover the royalties or governmental premiums, subject to the type of the project.

-As required by this regulation, the Selection Committee should consist of seven to 17 members appointed or retained by the authority in charge and have expertise or experience in fields related to the infrastructure project.
-To ensure fairness, at least half of the Selection Committee members have to be external experts or scholars.
+As required by the Regulations, the selection committee should consist of seven to 17 members appointed or retained by the authority in charge and have expertise or experience in fields related to the infrastructure project.
+To ensure fairness, at least half of the selection committee members have to be external experts or scholars.

 Considering the variety in scale, terms, financial planning of different projects, and the public bidding process, the PPP projects signed before the amendment of this article shall follow the principle of 'resorting to the provisions before amendment for substantial issues.'
 Therefore, the rentals for those projects shall be based on the regulations at the time the agreement was signed.

-Consequently, the post-amendment Regulations for Favorable Rentals does not apply to private institutions in projects with agreements that have been signed.
+Consequently, the post-amendment Regulations for Favourable Rentals do not apply to private institutions in projects with agreements that have been signed.

 ii State guarantees

-In Taiwan, only a few kinds of agreements involve state guarantees, for example, the guaranteed amount of sewage for operation and disposal fees calculation for sewer PPP projects, and there are fewer agreements having such guarantees in recent years.
+In Taiwan, only a few kinds of agreements involve state guarantees – for example, the guaranteed amount of sewage for operation and disposal fees calculation for sewer PPP projects – and there have been fewer agreements having such guarantees in recent years.

 iii Distribution of risk

-In concession agreements and civil law, the doctrine of change of circumstances and clauses in force majeure events are the principal means of distribution of risk.
+In concession agreements and civil law, the doctrine of change of circumstances and clauses regarding force majeure events are the principal means of distribution of risk.

 The common terms regarding force majeure and changes in circumstances are: